The Last Hard Men (film)

-The Last Hard Men is a 1976 Western film directed by Andrew McLaglen, based on the 1971 novel Gundown by Brian Garfield.
+The Last Hard Men is a 1976 American Western film directed by Andrew McLaglen, based on the 1969 novel Gundown by Brian Garfield.
 It stars Charlton Heston and James Coburn, with supporting roles by Barbara Hershey, Jorge Rivero, Michael Parks, and Larry Wilcox in his screen debut.

 Plot

-In 1909 Arizona, Captain Sam Burgade has retired from his law enforcement career with the Arizona Rangers.
-Hoping for peace and quiet, he suddenly learns that his old enemy, Zach Provo, has escaped from a Yuma prison with other convicts.
-Zach Provo is a half-Indian outlaw who dreams of exacting revenge on Burgade, not only for putting him away, but for the death of his Indian wife who was killed in a crossfire years before.
+In 1909 Arizona Territory (not yet the 48th state until three years later with neighboring New Mexico Territory in 1912), Captain Sam Burgade has retired from his law enforcement career with the state policing agency, the Arizona Rangers.
+Hoping for peace and quiet, he suddenly learns that his old criminal enemy, Zach Provo, has escaped from a Yuma Territorial Prison chain gang on a desert railway line with other convicts.
+Zach Provo is a half-Indian outlaw who dreams of exacting revenge on Burgade, not only for putting him away but for the death of his Indian wife who was killed in a crossfire years before.
 Burgade was shot by Provo and barely survived, but he later sent Provo to prison.
-Now out for revenge, Provo does not go after a cash shipment as Burgade expects, but instead kidnaps Burgade's daughter, Susan.
+Now out for revenge, Provo does not go immediately after a cash shipment as Burgade expects, but instead kidnaps Burgade's daughter, Susan.